StudioGalt/Sign-Language-Mocap-Archive/README.md

 6) What about X software?

-We don't have access to every software, but Blender is very good at interoperablity.
+We don't have access to every software, but Blender is very good at interoperability.

 7) What are your export formats?